tugbataluy/lxd/doc/howto/import_machines_to_instances.md

    sudo virt-v2v --block-driver virtio-scsi -o local -of raw -os ./os -i vmx ./test-vm.vmx
    ```

-   You can find the resulting image in the `os` directory and use it with `lxd-migrate` on the next steps.
+   You can find the resulting image in the `os` directory and use it with `lxd-convert` on the next steps.
-   In addition, when migrating already converted images, `lxd-migrate` conversion options are not necessary.
+   In addition, when migrating already converted images, `lxd-convert` conversion options are not necessary.
    </details>
    ````

 ## Interactive instance import

-Complete the following steps to migrate an existing machine to a LXD instance:
+Complete the following steps to convert an existing machine to a LXD instance:

-1. Download the `bin.linux.lxd-migrate` tool ([`bin.linux.lxd-migrate.aarch64`](https://github.com/canonical/lxd/releases/latest/download/bin.linux.lxd-migrate.aarch64) or [`bin.linux.lxd-migrate.x86_64`](https://github.com/canonical/lxd/releases/latest/download/bin.linux.lxd-migrate.x86_64)) from the **Assets** section of the latest [LXD release](https://github.com/canonical/lxd/releases).
+1. Download the `bin.linux.lxd-convert` tool ([`bin.linux.lxd-migrate.aarch64`](https://github.com/canonical/lxd/releases/latest/download/bin.linux.lxd-migrate.aarch64) or [`bin.linux.lxd-convert.x86_64`](https://github.com/canonical/lxd/releases/latest/download/bin.linux.lxd-migrate.x86_64)) from the **Assets** section of the latest [LXD release](https://github.com/canonical/lxd/releases).
 1. Place the tool on the machine that you want to use to create the instance.
-   Make it executable (usually by running `chmod u+x bin.linux.lxd-migrate`).
+   Make it executable (usually by running `chmod u+x bin.linux.lxd-convert`).
 1. Make sure that the machine has `rsync` and `file` installed.
    If they are missing, install them (for example, with `sudo apt install rsync file`).
 1. Run the tool:

-       sudo ./bin.linux.lxd-migrate
+       sudo ./bin.linux.lxd-convert

-   The tool then asks you to provide the information required for the migration.
+   The tool then asks you to provide the information required for the conversion.

    1. Specify the LXD server URL, either as an IP address or as a DNS name.